 Staying Healthy On Campus

-Wearing cloth masks at all times when inside university buildings will be mandatory except when alone in a private office.
-Masks outdoors are encouraged.
+Wearing a recommended protective face mask at all times when inside university buildings will be mandatory except when alone in a private office.
+Wearing a recommended protective face mask outdoors is encouraged.

 Flexible Teaching Arrangements